garrandall/popular-music-data/tracks/tiger-fabian.md

 I can't conceal that you make me feel

 Like a tiger
-Ooh, like a tiger
+Oh, like a tiger
-Ooh, just to see you smile nearly drives me wild
+Oh, just to see you smile nearly drives me wild
 I wanna growl, wow!

 I'm feelin' stronger than a grizzly bear